bchadburn/computer-vision/README.md

 Tests result of _load_images function from training.py script.
 The function _load_images returns the filename and target class list.
 The script runs the following three tests:
 1. Number of filenames match number of target classes.
 2. Image format includes prefix class + '-' (e.g. '0-'), and the extension is .jpg
-3. Checks target classes are found in class list defined in config.py file
+3. Target classes are found in class list defined in config.py file

 ### Model Improvements